-GA 1.2: Perform a safety study of where crashes have occurred within the Neighborhood to prioritize appropriate physical improvements at key intersections and high-traffic blocks such as the addition of enhanced pedestrian crossings.
+GA 1.2: Perform a safety study of where crashes have occurred within the Neighborhood to prioritize appropriate physical improvements at key intersections and high-traffic blocks.

 GA 1.3: Continue to implement the City's existing Sidewalk Gap Program and assess its success for improving the sidewalk network within the Plan Area, particularly in areas identified by residents as a priority street.
 If portions of the neighborhood are not recommended for sidewalks or if sidewalks would be infeasible, use traffic calming measures to make walking in the street safe for pedestrians, specifically children, elderly, and those with mobility impairments.